 2-week adventure in Botswana: My wildlife and camping adventure Itinerary

-This trip departs in Johannesburg, where I was staying for the previous two days.
-That itinerary will be on the blog soon!
+This trip departed from Johannesburg, where I stayed for the previous two days.

 I made this trip with the overland tour operator Drifters.
 This means that it was a group trip with a guide.
-They’re based in South Africa and know the Southern African region very well.
-Some of the spots in the itinerary may be off-limits for others or exclusive to Drifters.
-Make sure to think about that if you are planning on making this trip too.
+They’re based in South Africa and know the Southern African region well.
+Some spots in the itinerary may be off-limits for others or exclusive to Drifters.
+Make sure to think about that if you plan on making this trip too.

 Top of Africa in Johannesburg